this-is-bennyk/playnub/README.md

 - Telemetry
   - Record continuous variables with just a few function calls
   - Create multiple tables of data
-  - CSV, SQL file, and SQLite database support
+  - CSV and SQLite database support
 - Behaviors
   - Action Lists: for creating discrete sequences of events in code
 - Interpolation and Motion